- Risk Factors

 Is tardive dyskinesia reversible?

 Tardive dyskinesia can be treated or even reversed in many patients.
-Early identification and treatment of this condition are often most successful in controlling the symptoms.
+Early identification and treatment of this condition are often the most successful in controlling the symptoms.

 Can tardive dyskinesia be prevented?

 The most effective strategy in controlling tardive dyskinesia is prevention; this includes short-term use of antipsychotic medications and regular assessment of whether patients need to remain on the medication.
-Experts recommend that use of metoclopramide be limited to less than 3 months.
+Experts recommend that the use of metoclopramide be limited to less than 3 months.